-Experience has shown that if you attend regularly and participate in the class activities and assessments you are more likely to succeed.
-Full attendance and commitment are encouraged.
+Full attendance is a requirement of enrolment.
+Experience has shown that if you attend regularly and participate in the class activities and assessments, you are more likely to succeed.
 You are expected to be punctual and must comply with the various behaviour and safety requirements of classrooms, workshops and labs.

-For an International learner satisfactory progress is defined as 100% attendance and successful completion of 75% or more of your courses.
+For an international learner, satisfactory progress is defined as 100% attendance and successful completion of 75% or more of your courses.

 Let Ara know when you are absent from classes or if you are sick.
-Contact your tutor or advise the Faculty by emailing andy.hearn@ara.ac.nz
+Contact your tutor or advise the faculty by emailing: dohsms@ara.ac.nz.